Gluten in Medicine, Vitamins & Supplements

 If they tell you they use wheat starch, naturally you would avoid using the product.
 If they tell you it is derived from a wheat source, the chances are that they are referring to one of the sugar alcohols, also known as polyols.

 These are highly processed sugars that contain no wheat gluten, and therefore cannot cause a reaction.
 Examples of these sugar alcohols are mannitol, sorbitol, sorbitan, maltitol, xylitol, lactitol, erythritol, and hydrogenated starch hydrolysates.
-Another misrepresented ingredient is wheat maltodextran, or plain maltodextran.
+Another misrepresented ingredient is wheat maltodextrin, or plain maltodextrin.

 Cross-Contamination Risk in Manufacturing

-A drug company may tell you that they won’t guarantee their product to be gluten-free due to the potential of cross contamination in their manufacturing plant.
+A drug company may tell you that they won’t guarantee their product to be gluten-free due to the potential for cross contact in their manufacturing plant.
 Although this is a possibility, it would be extremely unlikely to occur due to the level of air quality control the manufacturing plants must have in place for the FDA to allow drugs to be manufactured in their facility.

 Olmesartan and Celiac Disease-Like Symptoms

-Benicar, also known with the generic name of olmesartan, can cause celiac-like enteropathies.
+Benicar, also known as Olmesartan (generic name), can cause celiac-like enteropathies.
 The drug itself contains no gluten, but people can suffer severe gastrointestinal symptoms from taking the drug, so it would be best to avoid this drug.